Christianity Clarifications (just looking at the facts)

 |

-The Roman general Titus Flavius (Vespasian's son) is dispatched to tear down King Herod's Temple (The stolen loot is
+The Roman general Titus Flavius (Vespasian's son) is dispatched to tear down King Herod's Temple (The stolen loot is used to build the Colosseum)

 |